 Dropping a class is permitted through the "last day to drop a class or withdraw" (see "Academic Calendar," p.
 1).
-Should circumstances beyond the control of the student make it necessary to leave a class after the "last day to drop," the student must follow the "Guidelines for Permitting Late Withdrawal," p.
-20. Procedures for dropping classes during each semester are printed in the official schedule of classes.
+Procedures for dropping classes during each semester are printed in the official schedule of classes.

 Students may drop most classes by using Web for Students.
-However, to drop under the following circumstances students must come in person to the Office of Admissions and Records, the Advising Center, the Evening Services office, or one of the College's campus locations:
+However, to drop under the following circumstances students must come in person to the Records and Registration office, the Advising Center, the Evening Services office, or one of the College's campus locations:

-- 1. to drop any developmental studies course - 2. to drop any health sciences course - 3. to drop a course after the last official date to drop - 4. to drop any course which the student is auditing - 5. to drop when the student's account has a hold flag or encumbrance.
+- 1. to drop any developmental studies course (after the published deadline to add a class) - 2. to drop any health sciences course - 3. to drop a course after the last official date to drop - 4. to drop any course which the student is auditing - to drop when the student's account has a hold flag or encumbrance.